 I know how hard it is to grow that stuff … We’re farmers first.
 We want to keep that price high.
 We don’t want Wall Street coming in and driving the market.

 When it comes to getting into the hemp industry, Pimentel advises people to have a plan.
-Farmers must know in advance what to do with their hemp once it’s harvested.
+Farmers must have prior knowledge of what to do with their harvested hemp.